Home English | Deutsch | Español

 When the stack mold opens for the ejection of parts, both mold parting surfaces open (in most cases simultaneously) by means of a mechanical connection between the mold center block, the fixed halves of the mold and the moving half of the mold.
 The mechanical connection which moves the center block of the mold can be:

-a) a rack and gear operated motion system (see above)
+a) rack and gear operated motion system

-b) a harmonic lever system
+b) harmonic lever system

-c) a hydraulic push-pull system or
+c) hydraulic push-pull system or

-d) a helical gear system
+d) helical gear system

-Aside from the center block motion system, another key element of a stack mold is the hotrunner system.
+Aside from the center block motion system, another key element of a stack mold is the hot runner system.
 The transfer of plastic melt from the machine barrel into the mold center block has traditionally been achieved by a heated sprue bar which leads the melt from the machine nozzle through the fixed mold half and through the first mold parting surface into the hot runner manifold, which is located in the center block of the stack mold.

 Mold cavities which by design cover the center surface of the molding area do not allow a center sprue bar so the hot runner has to by-pass the melt by leading it with an off-set manifold to the outside of the mold and from the side position through the first mold parting line into the center block for further melt distribution through the nozzles to the cavities.